ppy/osu-wiki/wiki/Ranking_Criteria/osu!catch/en.md

 - **Hyperdashes should not be used on individual drops and/or slider repetitions.** If used, the slider path must be simple and easy-to-follow and they must not exceed two consecutive uses for basic hyperdashes.
 Higher-snapped hyperdashes within a slider are not allowed.
 - Basic hyperdashes of different beat snap should not be used between consecutive fruits.
-- Edge dashes may be used with caution for a maximum of three consecutive objects, and should not be used in after hyperdashes.
+- Edge dashes may only be used singularly (not in conjunction with other dashes or hyperdashes).
 - Combos should not exceed 16 objects including slider tails and repeats.
 Spinners are an exception.
 - Note density should follow a mostly 1/2 + 1/4 and/or 1/3 + 1/6 pattern - 1/8 patterns and higher can be used sparingly.